jtatfranklin/mapbox-storytelling-upgraded/README.md

             }
 ```
 - `rotateAnimation`: Starts a slow rotation animation at the end of the map transition when set to `true`.
 The map will rotate 90 degrees over 24 seconds.
-- `mapInteractive`: When set to `true`, sets this chapter to be interactive, allowing the user to pan and zoom across the map, and adds navigation controls.
+- (NEW) `mapInteractive`: When set to `true`, sets this chapter to be interactive, allowing the user to pan and zoom across the map, and adds navigation controls.
 - `callback`: Accepts the name of a JavaScript function and executes the function.
 Use this if you have custom code you want to run for a chapter, like turning a legend on or off, adding data from an API request, or displaying an interactive graph.
 - `onChapterEnter`: Layers to be displayed/hidden/muted when the section becomes active. _Array of objects_
     - `layer`: Layer name as assigned in Mapbox Studio.